 - Posts should be written in a concise and accessible way – it is, after all, a blog post.
 Please avoid difficult terminology, acronyms, and academic jargon when possible.

-- In order to reach a broad audience, all posts should be written in English.
+- All posts should be written in English.

 - Only a few of the most essential references should be included in the text if necessary, with the referenced surname and publication year in brackets.
 Please avoid footnotes and reference lists.

-All submissions are sent to Elin Jönsson: email@example.com
+All submissions are sent to Susanne Boethius: email@example.com.

 The blog contributions represent the view of the author(s), not the position of the Nordic Journal of Criminology nor the Nordic Research Council for Criminology (NSfK).
 Although the editorial team is committed to facilitate publications where possible, the team reserves the right to reject submissions that do not comply with the guidelines set out on this page or ethical guidelines.